 - You can drink and eat most foods without out having to remove your instasmile (depending on which product type you choose), whereas eating with partial dentures is often difficult, especially if the partial denture becomes dislodged during eating.
 We had one customer with a partial denture that covered part of his palette.
 After switching to instasmile instead he claimed he could ‘finally enjoy food again!’

 Partial denture problems?
 Instasmile could be the solution you need.
-Click below to Get Started and check if you're suitable!
+Click below to Am I a candidate? and check if you're suitable!